SpiderOak/flow-ldap/doc/usage.md

   3. Go to `Manage Team` -> `Claim Domains`.
 You are redirected to SpiderOak web.
   4. On the web, click on `Domains` -> `Manage` and perform the `Domain Claiming` web process.
   5. Once the domain is claimed you need to contact SpiderOak CS, and they will provide you the `Directory Management Key` (`DMK`).
-  6. Start the Semaphor-LDAP server in the background (we use the client to configure the server).
+  6. Install Semaphor-LDAP.
+This will automatically register and start the service.
+The service binary `semaphor-ldap-service.exe`, and the client binary `semaphor-ldap.exe` will be installed (by default) on `C:\Program Files\Semaphor-LDAP x64\`.
-  7. Configure the Semaphor-LDAP server with correct LDAP configuration to connect to your LDAP server.
+  7. Using the command line client application, `semaphor-ldap.exe`, configure the Semaphor-LDAP service with correct LDAP configuration to connect to your LDAP server.
 See [Configuration Variables](config.md).
   8. Create the `Directory Management Account` (aka `DMA`) for your domain with the `create-account` client command using the provided `DMK`.
   9. Accept the `DMA` as member of the LDAP Team, and also make it an admin of the team.
   10. Wait for or trigger an `ldap-sync`, which will create Semaphor accounts for all LDAP accounts.
-  11. Leave the Semaphor-LDAP server running in the background, it will perform the following operations:
+  11. Leave the Semaphor-LDAP service running in the background, it will perform the following operations:
     - Allow the creation of devices using LDAP credentials.
     - Join existing Semaphor accounts in the domain to LDAP.
     - Lock/Unlock Semaphor accounts by looking at the LDAP enabled state.